-Most employees who were on furlough, and did not have their position eliminated, have been reinstated to their prepandemic work schedule (but may be working remotely)
+- Non-field-based employees who were on furlough, and did not have their position eliminated, have been reinstated to their prepandemic work schedule (but may be working remotely) - Some field-based employees are still on furlough.
+Plan to reinstate those employees or fill their positions are activity levels warrant.